yodkwtf/paywise-mern/README.md

 7. Open [http://localhost:3000](http://localhost:3000) to view the client and [http://localhost:5000](http://localhost:5000) to view the server in the browser.

+## Contributing

+If you'd like to contribute to Cinematica, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Contact

 - Email: 48durgesh.kumar@gmail.com